KaminariOS/LoRe/lore.md

     - The major problem: unsoundness bug in Rustc and LLVM: [unsoundness in safe Rust](https://github.com/rust-lang/rust/issues/25860#issuecomment-1955285462); [Open issues about unsoundness](https://github.com/rust-lang/rust/issues?q=state%3Aopen%20label%3A%22I-unsound%22)
     - [Rudra](https://taesoo.kim/pubs/2021/bae:rudra.pdf) also discusses this.
 One hole in the soundness can compromise the memory safety of the whole system: basically Rust degenerates to C.
     - There exists research operating systems that implement isolation based on Rust safety: RedLeaf and TockOS.
 TockOS targets microcontrollers that does not have MMU.
-- Rust + Verification for Isolation
+- Rust + Verification for Zero-overhead Isolation
     - Ideally we will have a verified Rust compiler like CompCert for C. Then Rustc and LLVM are out of TCB.
     - Unfortunately, Rust does not have a language specification.
 Memory model and operational semantics are not defined.
-    - No third-party frontend for Rust
+    - No third-party frontend compiler
     - Currently most Rust program verifier drives Rustc.
 Verus, especially, also relies of the correctness of the borrow checker of Rustc,
-    - For the case of kernel extensions, the interface is suitable for formal verification, Can we ask extension developers to only write safe Rust and help provide proofs for the postconditions required by the interface.
+    - For the case of kernel extensions, the interface is suitable for formal verification.
+Can we ask extension developers to only write safe Rust and help provide proofs for the postconditions required by the interface?
 Is it possbile to ease extension developer burden by providing them a better Verification Programming Interface(like Vstd in Verus, Vstd provides axioms and external specs to make writing verification easier).
     - Would it be easier to build a verified Rustc if we only support a limited subset of safe Rust?
 Or a checker for unsoundness.
 LLVM can stay in the TCB but at least we need a more trustworthy Rustc frontend.
 To check list:
         - Miri
         - Ferrocene